 3. Build your influence

-Tips to build your Instagram influence include:
+Tips for building your Instagram influence include:

-- Label affiliate products as a paid partnership
+- Label affiliate products as paid partnerships

 - Create a discount code Story highlight

-- Record product demonstrations
+- Record product demos

 - Use hashtags to expand your reach